Mexican Redknee Tarantula Featured in

-Mexican Redknee Tarantula, as well as its relative Mexican Fireleg Tarantula, is among the most iconic spiders in the world.
-These spiders are often kept as pets or displayed in zoo terrariums due to their dramatic black, red, and orange coloring.
+The Mexican Redknee Tarantula, as well as the related Mexican Fireleg Tarantula, are among the most iconic spiders in the world.
+These spiders are often kept as pets or displayed in zoo terrariums due to their dramatic black, red, and orange coloration.

 Both Mexican tarantula species are quite large, reaching 6 inches (16 cm).
 They have eight eyes and can flick urticating hairs when threatened.
-Despite a scary appearance, these tarantulas are quite harmless for humans.
+Despite a scary appearance, these tarantulas are quite harmless to humans.
 They have fallen victim to their own popularity as many tarantulas got smuggled out of the country to be sold for private terrariums and zoos.
-That's why there's not that much of them left in the wild.
+That's why there isn't that many of them left in the wild.